Summary

 • Resilience & community led response Co-led interagency initiative on “Characteristics of a Disaster Resilient Community”, a globally acknowledged measurement framework for community led DRR Commissioned development of "Disasters and the Local Church", an open source e-training for national FBOs to equip themselves in CBDRM

-• Influencing through research Identified research gap in cost effectiveness of DRR at community level Commissioned community based cost benefit analysis, producing results which significantly influenced donor and institutional thinking
+• Influencing through research Identified research gap in cost effectiveness of community DRR Commissioned community based cost benefit analysis, producing results which significantly influenced donor and institutional thinking

 • Innovation & funding Developed Tearfund's Drought Risk Insurance pilot for anticipatory action Collaborated with private sector and philanthropic foundations, convincing Tearfund senior leadership of its potential